thingSoC/embedis/doc/mainpage.md

 \par
 Would indicate that EEPROM, FLASH, and FRAM are available on that system.
-New "dictionaries", or persistant memory stores, are easily added to the Embedis server by adding a hander with READ, WRITE, and COMMIT methods to your sketch.
+New "dictionaries", or persistent memory stores, are easily added to the Embedis server by adding a handler with READ, WRITE, and COMMIT methods to your sketch.
 \par
 The "select" command is used to switch between different storage devices Different memory types are selected using their device name, for example: